ajhsutton/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: The NAked Twins problem requires addition of a new constraint that represents the "Naked Twin" relationship.
+A: The Naked Twins problem requires addition of a new constraint that represents the "Naked Twin" relationship.
 This relationship says that if two boxes are peers within a common unit and share the same two possiblities for their values, then the two possiblities may be removed from all other peers within the unit.

 More formally:
     "for each box b_i with only two value posibilities [a_1, a_2] , if a box b_j within a unit of b_i's peers "u_k" shares the same possiblities then remove [a_1,a_2] from the possiblities of all members of u_k, expect b_i and b_j."